 - Dates of all hospital and clinic visits and caseworker appointments

-- Complete list of your medications and their prescribed doses
+- List of your medications and their prescribed doses

-- Complete list of lab work, tests, and examinations and their results
+- List of lab work, tests, and examinations and their results

 - Most recent tax forms and statements